megan-grug/focus-pod/README.md

     - DevTools failed to load source map: Could not load content for https://open.scdn.co/cdn/build/embed/vendor~embed.0819dcac.js.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE

-    My research shows that these issues are connected to the embedded Spotify player and are based on an issue at Spotify's end which can only be ressolved at Spotify and not on my end.
+    My research shows that these issues are connected to the embedded Spotify player and are based on an issue at Spotify's end which can only be resolved at Spotify and not on my end.
 As the page and Spotify function are both loading and operating as expected with no problems, I have left them in and taken no further action.

     - 8 Error messages of "Indicate whether to send a cookie in a cross-site request by specifying its SameSite attribute.

-    My research shows that these issues are connected to the embedded Spotify player and are based on an issue at Spotify's end which can only be ressolved at Spotify and not on my end.
+    My research shows that these issues are connected to the embedded Spotify player and are based on an issue at Spotify's end which can only be resolved at Spotify and not on my end.
 As the page and Spotify function are both loading and operating as expected with no problems, I have left them in and taken no further action.

 ### USER STORIES TESTING: